Ankan002/link-previewer-findcoder/README.md

 - In the frontend part of the things...
 I am taking the URL via a Text Input and calling the API with the URL in the body of the POST request.

-- Finally to add two cherries on the top I have added two eatures:
+- Finally to add two cherries on the top I have added two features:

   - A skeleton loader tht depicts the loading state while the backend query is being sent.